hafs-codes/react_portfolio/README.md

 **Promises:** Think of these as waiters taking your order (asynchronous task) and bringing you the food (data) later, either hot and delicious (successful) or burnt and inedible (failure).

-Hope these simplified explanations do the trick!
-Feel free to ask any further questions if you need more detail.

 ## Features